-Learning requires effort, and this is a serious activity.
+Learning requires effort, and that is a serious activity.
 On top of this, the figure of the teacher, who carries a certain authority, has always called for respect.
 That said, the quest for well-being is now present in almost every environment, and rigid hierarchical relationships are no longer appropriate.
 The pedagogical effectiveness of games and gamification, not only among young people, but also among adults, is well documented, and the importance of emotions in learning is no longer denied.

 This leads us to humour, an ingredient that, in the classroom, is most often spontaneous and dependent on the teacher’s personality, but which deserves to be taken a little more “seriously,” given its potential positive and negative impacts.
 Without making an exhaustive analysis of the subject, here are some things to think about.